cisco-intersight/terraform-provider-intersight/website/docs/d/hyperflex_cluster.html.markdown

 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
+* `capacity_runway`:(int)The number of days remaining before the cluster's storage utilization reaches the recommended capacity limit of 76%.Default value is math.MaxInt32 to indicate that the capacity runway is \"Unknown\" for a cluster that is not connected or with not sufficient data.
 * `cluster_name`:(string)The name of this HyperFlex cluster.
 * `cluster_type`:(int)The storage type of this cluster (All Flash or Hybrid).
 * `cluster_uuid`:(string)The unique identifier for this HyperFlex cluster.